amayra/dingleberry-os/README.rst

 can be efficiently implemented on a, uh, tiny kernel.
 It all comes down to finer grained privilege separation, not microkernels as general purpose kernel.

-Microkernels have traditionally been general purpose.
+Microkernels have been traditionally general purpose.
 The idea is that they should be neutral (policy free), so that arbitrary OS mechanisms can be implemented on top of it.
 Once the microkernel is designed and implemented, its development is finished, and the rest is up to the OS implemented on top of it.
-The L4 inventor's most central claim that microkernels must be small to be efficient (and probably to guarantee other properties).
+The L4 inventor's most central claim was that microkernels must be small to be efficient (and probably to guarantee other properties).
+Policy-freedom was somehow critically connected to it (go read his paper if you're interested).

 Is it possible that a kernel should really be designed to implement a subset of POSIX, or specifically allow implementing POSIX with low overhead?
 Such a kernel